-Admission requirements and application procedures for the M.A.B.S. program are the same as for all courses of study at the Seminary (see page 120), with two exceptions: (1) students in this degree program need not possess a call to vocational Christian service, and (2) the Graduate Record Examination may or may not be required at the discretion of the Admissions Committee, after the applicant's application file has been reviewed.
+Admission requirements and application procedures for the M.A.B.S. program are the same as for all programs of study at the Seminary (see Admissions Procedures) with two exceptions: (1) students in this degree program need not possess a call to vocational Christian service, and (2) the Graduate Record Examination Aptitude Test may or may not be required at the discretion of the Admissions Committee, after the applicant's file has been reviewed.
 Preference is given to applicants who have had some previous involvement in Christian service.